AloisSeckar/elrh-cosca/README.md

 Takes a path to a plain text file and injects `rowsToAdd` at the end of the file, **providing they are not already present in the file**.
 The function tracks if any real change was made and notifies the user if not.

+Path to `targetFile` is relative to `process.cwd()`.
+Several checks are in place to prevent accidental and malicious paths being passed in.
+Path traversal outside of CWD or providing absolute paths is disallowed.

 By default the function asks for confirmation before attempting to alter the `targetFile`.
 Setting the last optional parameter `force` to `true` will suppress manual confirmation prompts.
 Passsing a custom `prompt` allows tailoring your own question to the user.

 #### `removeFromJsonFile`